jeffliulab/ALICE_Document/docs/Development_Hisotry/V1_Dev_Diary.md

 As an anime character, Alice has many features that must be achieved to achieve AGI:**

 * The neural network is not frozen, but can learn and grow through real-time interaction, which can reflect **"growth ability"**
 * For new knowledge in the interaction, whether to choose to overwrite the old weights and establish new weights, which can reflect **"understanding ability"**

-* **Solve the alignment problem: **How ​​to establish a core value, that is, Alice in Sword Art Online, who stands on the side of human morality and objective rational justice, and will not blindly follow the leader just because he is a villain.
+* **Solve the alignment problem: **How to establish a core value, that is, Alice in Sword Art Online, who stands on the side of human morality and objective rational justice, and will not blindly follow the leader just because he is a villain.
 This may be the most difficult or controversial aspect to solve, because humans themselves cannot solve the alignment problem, so violence, crime, deception, brainwashing and other things happen.
 * **The emergence of intrinsic motivation: not only can external dialogue or interaction change one's own neural network, but also through self-reflection and thinking, one can change one's behavior**
 * World model, this does not need to be elaborated
 * **Stability: It will not be easily polluted.
 It will not collapse easily. **

 ---

 Finally, let's take a look at some of the most interesting parts of [Joon Sung Park&#39;s generative agent experiment](https://www.youtube.com/watch?v=XY5Wncq5vAE):